 Tax-Related Risks.
 The tax benefits resulting from an investment in the Partnership are greatest for a Subscriber whose income is subject to the highest marginal income tax rate.
-Regardless of any tax benefits that may be obtained, a decision to purchase Units should be based primarily on an appraisal of the merits of the investment and on a Subscriber's ability to bear a loss of his or her investment.
-Subscribers acquiring Units with a view to obtaining tax advantages should obtain independent tax advice from a tax advisor who is knowledgeable in the area of income tax law.
+Regardless of any tax benefits that may be obtained, a decision to purchase Oil & Gas Royalty Income Class Units should be based primarily on an appraisal of the merits of the investment and on a Subscriber's ability to bear a loss of his or her investment.
+Subscribers acquiring Oil & Gas Royalty Income Class Units with a view to obtaining tax advantages should obtain independent tax advice from a tax advisor who is knowledgeable in the area of income tax law.

-The tax consequences of acquiring, holding or disposing of Units may be fundamentally altered by changes in federal or provincial income tax legislation.
+The tax consequences of acquiring, holding or disposing of Oil & Gas Royalty Income Class Units may be fundamentally altered by changes in federal or provincial income tax legislation.
 All of the Available Funds may not be invested in Investments.
-Each Limited Partner will represent that he or she has not acquired Units with limited-recourse borrowing for the purposes of the Tax Act, however there is no assurance that this will not occur.
+Each Oil & Gas Royalty Income Class Limited Partner will represent that he or she has not acquired Oil & Gas Royalty Income Class Units with limited-recourse borrowing for the purposes of the Tax Act, however there is no assurance that this will not occur.

 There is a further risk that expenditures incurred by the Partnership may not qualify as Eligible Expenditures or that Eligible Expenditures incurred will be reduced by other events including failure to comply with the provisions of Investment Agreements or other agreements or with applicable income tax legislation.
 The Partnership may fail to comply with applicable income tax legislation.
 There is no assurance that the Partnership will incur or allocate Eligible Expenditures within the times on or before which it has agreed to use its commercially reasonable efforts to do so.
-These factors may reduce or eliminate the return on a Limited Partner's investment in the Units.
+These factors may reduce or eliminate the return on an Oil & Gas Royalty Income Class Limited Partner's investment in the Oil & Gas Royalty Income Class Units.

-The federal (or Québec) alternative minimum tax could limit tax benefits available to Limited Partners who are individuals or certain trusts.
+The federal (or Québec) alternative minimum tax could limit tax benefits available to Oil & Gas Royalty Income Class Limited Partners who are individuals or certain trusts.

-Limited Partners will receive the tax benefits associated with Eligible Expenditures in the years in which the Partnership incurs and allocates Eligible Expenditures and will benefit to the extent that any gains on the disposition by the Partnership of Partnership assets (other than assets that are a "Canadian resource property" as defined in the Tax Act) are capital gains rather than income for tax purposes.
-There is a risk that Limited Partners will receive allocations of income and/or capital gains for a year without receiving distributions from the Partnership in that year sufficient to pay any tax they may owe as a result of being a Limited Partner during that year.
-To reduce this risk, the Partnership Agreement permits the General Partner to cause the Partnership to make distributions to Limited Partners in addition to monthly distributions that are to begin on or about June 30, 2014.
+Oil & Gas Royalty Income Class Limited Partners will receive the tax benefits associated with Eligible Expenditures in the years in which the Partnership incurs and allocates Eligible Expenditures and will benefit to the extent that any gains on the disposition by the Partnership of Partnership assets (other than assets that are a "Canadian resource property" as defined in the Tax Act) are capital gains rather than income for tax purposes.
+There is a risk that Oil & Gas Royalty Income Class Limited Partnership in that year sufficient to pay any tax they may owe as a result of being an Oil & Gas Royalty Income Class Limited Partner during that year.
+To reduce this risk, the Partnership Agreement permits the General Partner to cause the Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partnership to make distributions to Oil & Gas Royalty Income Class Limited Partners in addition to monthly distributions that are to begin on or about June 30, 2015.
 See "Summary of the Partnership Agreement - Cash Distributions".